gitnitesh1995/Linux-Assignment-4/Linux Assignemnt 4.md

 root@nitesh:/home/MyFiles/Documents#

 ![image](https://github.com/gitnitesh1995/Linux-Assignment-4/assets/61899084/80335095-1ce5-4c8e-83c4-ad39292ab1ba)

-**Q13.
-List all files in the "/etc" directory, filter the output to include only those containing the word "conf," and save the result to a file named "conf_files.txt."**

 **Q14.
 Open the "my_notes.txt" file in Vim.
 Use Vim's search and replace functionality to replace all occurrences of the word "important" with "critical."
 Save the changes.**